Saihaj828/World_Cup_Predictor_2026/README.md

 ---

-*Built as a personal project to learn end-to-end ML: data, feature engineering, model comparison, honest evaluation, and deployment.*
+# Built as a personal project to learn end-to-end ML: data, feature engineering,model comparison, honest evaluation, and deployment.